 Mary Ewell, Coordinator

 Mary comes to MEH from a career teaching Physics & Astronomy at George Mason University before moving to New Hampshire in 2016.
-As a new Granite Stater, she volunteered in many groups, one of them being the Monadnock Sustainability Network’s steering community working on community solar.
-There Mary reinvigorated her passion for renewable energy and when this position opened up eagerly applied.
+She joined the Monadnock Sustainability Network’s steering community working on community supported solar soon after relocating and has been working with MSN ever since!
+With MEH she has reinvigorated her passion for renewable energy and is digging into issues and learning as much as she can to be effective in moving our community forward toward the reduction of greenhouse gases and sustainable living.
 She is happy to be working toward a better future for her neighbors and larger Monadnock community and cannot wait to meet anyone seeking a greener future and looking ways to save money while making sensible energy decisions.

 Jennifer Zakrzewski, Intern